Important Documents for Foster Parents Going Through a Review, Investigation or Dispute Resolution

 Available to listen to your concerns and provide you with information and or suggestions.

 Familiar with foster care policies, all kinds of investigations and the procedures used.
 Committed to helping you work with Ministry staff by providing support, clarifying issues, and ensuring that you get the information you need within the time frames.

 Recognized as credible liaisons between foster parents and social workers.
 Sworn to protect your privacy.

-What are the types of issues that Protocol Support Workers may help with?
+What are the types of issues that Investigation and Resolution Support Workers may help with?

 When an allegation is made that a child in your care may be abused or neglected.

 When there is a concern about the quality of care a child in your care may be receiving.

 When you are having a disagreement with Ministry staff and need support in resolving it.

 What else can a Investigation and Resolution Support Worker do?

 Help you understand what will happen